-Florida Bay is the large estuary situated between the Atlantic Ocean and the Gulf of Mexico and sandwiched between the tip of the Florida peninsula and the Florida Keys.
+Learn about the monitoring program in Florida Bay, the large estuary between the Atlantic Ocean and the Gulf of Mexico that is sandwiched between the tip of the Florida peninsula and the Florida Keys.

 "Here are no lofty peaks seeking the sky, no mighty glaciers or rushing streams wearing away the uplifted land.
 Here is land, tranquil in its quiet beauty, serving not as the source of water, but as the last receiver of it.
 To its natural abundance we owe the spectacular plant and animal life that distinguishes this place from all others in the country."

 President Harry S. Truman, address at the Dedication of Everglades National Park, December 6, 1947